bugraaydogar/azure-iot-edge-snap/README.md

 sudo snap services azure-iot-edge
 ```

 Now that `dockerd` is running successfully, you will need to provide your connection string obtained from Azure when you setup the hub so that `iotedged` can make a connection to Azure.
-The connection string (unquoted) should be put into a file and provide the file to the snap with `snap set` as shown below:

 ```bash
 sudo snap set azure-iot-edge connection-string="<connection string>"